webstradev/aoc-2021/README.md

 I have use this repository to store the code written to solve puzzles in the 2021 Advent of Code event.

-Some of the functions might seem a bit redundant and/or over the top, but I tried applying best practices and including tests to practice some of the principles.
+Some of the functions might seem a bit redundant and/or over the top, but I tried applying best practices and including tests and proper package management to practice some of these principles.

 I have written one package for each day meaning one package would contain the solvers for 2 puzzles and the included tests.

+Furthermore there is a util package which includes some helper functions used throughout the project.